bg719/UCCS-Social-Robotics/src/py/simyan/app/scripts/DEVELOPERS.md

 The motion package contains a number of modules to support an abstraction layer for designing, constructing, and executing complex motion sequences.

+&nbsp;

 #### `_context` Module

 This module contains internal motion package components for defining motion sequence contexts.
 Currently, the only thing in the module is the `MotionSequenceContext` abstract class, which should be used as the base class for all motion sequence context implementations.

+##### Classes

+`class MotionSequenceContext (abstract)`

+This class serves as the base class for all motion sequence context implementations.
+It defines a couple of abstract methods and properties to standardize contextual information, regardless of the particulars of the implementation.

+* `extensive_validation: bool (abstract)` - A property indicating whether the context performs extensive validation before sending motion sequences to be executed by the `SIMMotion` service.
+The intent of extensive validation is to attempt to catch any errors detactable by the client before attempting execution.

+* `check_sequence(sequence: simutils.motion._sequence.MotionSequence, extensive: bool) -> bool (abstract)` - A
+  method for checking a sequence and optionally performing extensive validation.
+This method is called automatically by the `execute_sequence` method.

+* `execute_sequence(sequence: simutils.motion._sequence.MotionSequence, motion_service: SIMMotion)
+  -> simutils.motion.models.ExecutionResult` - A method which performs validation on the provided sequence and then sends the sequence to the `SIMMotion` service for execution.

+* `get_bounds() -> object (abstract)` - A method which returns contextual boundary information for executing a motion sequence. `None` indicates that the context's region is unbounded.
+This method is invoked by the selected motion sequence handler in the `SIMMotion` service.

+* `get_ctype() -> str (abstract)` - A method which returns the context type of the context.
+The context type is used by the `SIMMotion` service to select a handler.

+* `get_name() -> str (abstract)` - A method which returns the name of the context.
+The context name is used to save a reference to the context when it is registered with the `SIMMotion` service.

+* `get_or_set_initial_pose() -> Union[str, bool] (abstract)` - A method which either returns the string identifier
+  for a named robot pose (see `simutils.motion.contants` items starting with `POSE_`) or attempts to set the initial position itself.
+In the second case, the method returns `True` if the position was set successfully or `False` if it was not.
+The motion sequence handler should not attempt to execute a sequence if this method returns `False`.

+* `register(motion_service: SIMMotion) -> bool` - A method which registers the context with the provided motion service.
+Returns `True` if registration was successful and `False` if it was not.

+* `unregister(motion_service: SIMMotion) -> bool` - A method which unregisters the context from the provided motion service.
+Returns `True` if the context was formerly registered and successfully removed; otherwise, it returns `False`.

+&nbsp;

 #### `_handler` Module